nintervik/vmWalkingKit/README.md

 In this README you’ll find all the steps needed in order to make the vmWalkingKit work inside Maya.
 The steps are the following ones:

 1. Download the latest release .zip from the release section of the repository (https://github.com/nintervik/vmWalkingKit/releases) and unzip it anywhere on your computer.
-2. Inside, you’ll find four things:<br/>
+2. Inside, you’ll find five things:<br/>
    a.
-A folder called vmWalkingKit.<br/>
+A folder called vmWalkingKitFiles.<br/>
    b.
 A script called Qt.py<br/>
    c.
+A script called __init__.py
+   c.
 This README file<br/>
    d.
 A LICENSE file<br/>
-Move a. and b. (the folder and the .py script) to the next directory:
+Move the whole folder (vmWalkingKit) with all its contents to the following directory:
 C:\Users\UserName\Documents\maya\version\scripts<br/>
 Where:
    - C: is the drive where Windows is installed.